A female student of the Addiction Studies Certificate program

 The Addiction Studies Certificate Program

-This certificate gives students the opportunity to take a collection of courses (by their own design) that specialize in the area of addictions.
-Students must satisfy the Degree English Requirement, and complete 6 credits of required courses in psychology and one required second year methods course.
-A senior course in theories of addiction is also required but offered across a number of departments.
-These courses were selected/created to give students an appreciation for research, a strong background in pharmacology and addiction.
-The remaining courses can be chosen from a variety of disciplines that deal either directly or indirectly addictions.
+This certificate allows students to take a collection of courses (by their own design) that specialize in the area of addictions.
+Students must satisfy the Degree English Requirement, complete two courses in psychology and one second year methods course.
+A senior course in theories of addiction is also required but offered across several departments.
+These courses were selected to give students an appreciation for research and a strong pharmacology and addiction theory background.
+The remaining courses can be chosen from a variety of disciplines that deal either directly or indirectly with addictions.

-This credential is considered embedded as it has been designed to be to be taken as part of a degree or diploma in an area of the student’s primary interest.
-For example, students interested in criminology could benefit from a working understanding of addictions if they were going into policing, probation or juvenile services.
+This credential is considered embedded as it is designed primarily for students enrolled, or intending to enroll, in a bachelor's degree or diploma.
+Students will select from a variety of eligible courses to fit with their interests.
+Credits applied toward the Certificate may also be applied toward major program or minor program requirements, or toward a bachelor’s degree under the normal regulations governing those programs.
+For example, students interested in criminology could benefit from a working understanding of addictions if they were going into policing, probation, or juvenile services.

-Courses have been selected from 8 different departments.
-However, there are no guaranteed seats for students registered for this credential.
+Courses have been selected from a number of different departments; however, there are no guaranteed seats for students registered for this credential.
 Each department has its own rules for reserved seating and cross-department enrolment policies.
-Students attempting to register in classes across this credential are encouraged to contact individual instructors or program advisors and enquire about enrolment possibilities.
+As there are no guaranteed seats, students attempting to register in classes across these departments and areas are encouraged to contact individual instructors or program advisors and inquire about enrolment possibilities.
+Please note that many of the courses required for this credential have prerequisites.
+Students are encouraged to talk to the individual professors if they do not have the required prerequisites as those requirements may sometimes be waived.
+Also, note that not all courses are offered every year.

-Success in this program is in the hands of each student: the more you focus on addictions in each of the courses the more knowledge you will accumulate on this complex and difficult topic.
-A student’s primary degree will in part define where each student will focus.
+Success in this program is in the hands of each student; the more you focus on addictions in each of the courses the more knowledge you will accumulate on this complex and difficult topic.
 Students graduating with a degree and this credential should be better prepared to understand the interaction between their area of interest and addictions.

 Completion of 30 credits as follows: